 - His short story We Are the Olfanauts was published in the fiction collection Watchlist: 32 Short Stories by Persons of Interest in 2015 (O/R Books) and in 2016 (Catapult Books).

 - His work is also featured in the 2016 science fiction collection Invaders: 22 Tales from the Outer Limits of Literature (Tachyon) alongside authors Junot Diaz and Emily St. John Mandel.

 Deji’s work has been featured in Electric Literature, Quartz, Vice, Slate, GigaOm, The Los Angeles Times, The Los Angeles Review of Books, the Wall Street Journal, National Public Radio, The Atlantic, Guernica, The Millions, World Literature Today, ESPN, Chimurenga, Global Voices, Joyland, Words Without Borders, Alternet, Huffington Post, PEN America, The London Magazine, Molussus, and Men’s Health.
 He has served as a juror for the Neustadt Festival of International Literature and for the Art and Olfaction contest, a global perfumery competition.
 In 2014, he was an artist-in-residence at the Ace Hotel in New York.

 Deji graduated from the MA in Creative Writing at the University of Cape Town.
 He also holds degrees from Yale University and Stanford Law School.

 Deji is an attorney with a background in human rights and technology.
-He has traveled to over 25 countries and offers deep work experience in South Africa, Myanmar, and Haiti.
+He has traveled to 30 countries and offers deep work experience in South Africa, Myanmar, and Haiti.
 He is currently the Head of Social Impact at the audio technology company Sonos.
 Before that he drove global campaigns to keep the internet open and free at Access Now, and worked at PEN American Center in the defense of writers around the world, with support from the Ford Foundation.

 Deji writes because he has to.